msalaz03/ProjectClifford/README.md

 As we were using multiple third-party modules such as servo driver we utilized I2C bus provided on the Raspberry Pi 4B.
 This worked perfectly but didn't allow us to have multiple devices using I2C, as we had a few more.
 Creating a simple PCB using header pins we created an I2C bus expander that allowed all devices to meet at a single point in order to communicate with the Pi.

 #### FPV Camera
 Using motion libraries we were able to set up a first-person live-streaming feed on a local network.
-By dedicating a specified port to live-streaming (8081) simply use the IPV4 address followed by the port like so ***.***.***.***:8081 to access from any device on the same network.
+By dedicating a specified port to live-streaming (8081) simply use the IPV4 address followed by the port like so xxx.xxx.xxx.xxx:8081 to access from any device on the same network.
+To set the config file for the motion service to work navigate to:
+'''

 #### Calculating Battery Life
 Using the 5V pin provided to power the ADS1150, we needed to step down the balance charger voltage outputted from the LiPo.
 We created a small PCB board which included a voltage divider circuit such that the highest voltage read would be ~5V.
 Now with voltage being able to be read, we then determined the highest voltage ie @ 100% and at 0%.
 We then used the current voltage in order to calculate the current battery percentage.